Dr. Mitchell Thomashow

 His three books have significantly influenced environmental studies education.
 Ecological Identity: Becoming a Reflective Environmentalist (The MIT Press, 1995) offers an approach to teaching environmental education based on reflective practice—a guide to teachers, educators and concerned citizens that incorporates issues of citizenship, ecological identity, and civic responsibility within the framework of environmental studies.
 Bringing the Biosphere Home, (The MIT Press, 2001) is a guide for learning how to perceive global environmental change.
 It shows readers that through a blend of local natural history observations, global change science, the use of imagination and memory, and philosophical contemplation, you can learn how to broaden your spatial and temporal view so that it encompasses the entire biosphere.

 For four decades, Thomashow has lived in the hill country of southwest New Hampshire in the shadow of Mount Monadnock.
 He loves to explore the fields, forests, wetlands, hills, and lakes of Northern New England.
-He and his wife Cindy still have a home there.
-Now he spends much of the year in Seattle where he is learning about the extraordinary Pacific Northwest.
 His recreational interests include basketball, baseball, bicycling, board games, jazz piano, electronic keyboards, musical composition and recording, guitars, hiking, and lake swimming.